nilpay/oss/docs/oss.md

 - `missing_fields`: Required fields are missing or invalid
 - `service_provider_not_found`: The specified service provider does not exist
 - `authentication_error`: Signature verification failed
-- `transaction_failed`: Unable to retrieve user information
+- `transaction_failed`: Unable to retrieve user information (includes cases where the user is not found)

 ## Notes
 - All requests must use HTTPS